Andrea Bacigalupa

 Andrea (Drew) Bacigalupa (26 May 1923 in Baltimore, Maryland – 22 March 2015 in Santa Fe, New Mexico) was an American liturgical artist.
-He was a sculptor, painter, illustrator, ceramicist, multi-media artist, designer, and writer.
+Bacigalupa was a sculptor, painter, illustrator, ceramicist, multi-media artist, designer, and writer.
 He is known for his Santo tiles; his 1970’s newspaper column, The Coffee Break Journal; and the statue of St. Francis with a prairie dog outside city hall in Santa Fe, NM.
 In 2008, Mr. Bacigalupa was named a Santa Fe Living Treasure.

 Early life and World War II service

-Bacigalupa was born on May 26, 1923, in Baltimore, Maryland.
+Bacigalupa was born on May 26,1923, in Baltimore, Maryland.
 He was a fourth-generation Italian American.
 His father, Andrea Bacigalupa, was a train engineer and his mother, Maria Laura Merolla Bacigalupa, was a homemaker.
 Bacigalupa enlisted in the army in 1943 and served as a sergeant with the 357th Anti-Aircraft Searchlight Battalion in England, France, Belgium, and Germany; he served in the Rhineland and Central Europe campaigns and in the Battle of the Bulge.